Shaywei/TjejerKodar/course-material/Part V - Storing and Visualizing Data.md

-# Part IV - Storking and Visualzing Data
+# Part IV - Storing and Visualzing Data

 Now that we know how to get data from APIs, let's see if we can learn something from it!